 COVID-19’s disruption has transformed how people, employers and institutions perceive, interact, finance, and occupy commercial real estate.
 Employer focus is shifting from the property asset to the workforce, relating to space as a function to facilitate and improve team dynamics, collaboration, innovation, and growth.

 On the heels of embracing remote working conditions for the pandemic’s extended duration, capital once reserved for long-term lease or real estate purchase may be reevaluated and lent to other objectives as companies adopt more agile business approaches.
-We anticipate a growing number of companies will cut their real estate costs by adopting the flex model, following in the footsteps of corporations such as Microsoft, IBM, and Facebook.
+We anticipate a growing number of companies will cut their real estate costs by adopting the flex space model, following in the footsteps of corporations such as Microsoft, IBM, and Facebook.

 The CRE sector is a legacy industry in which the supply chain has seen remarkably little change over the last few decades.
-Demand for greater flexibility in office arrangements, whether shorter lease terms or flexible workspace arrangement, is creating varying degrees of uncertainty for office loan providers over the future of the asset’s income generation.
+Demand for greater flexibility in office arrangements, whether shorter lease terms or a flex space arrangement, is creating varying degrees of uncertainty for office loan providers over the future of the asset’s income generation.
 In a recent Occupier Survey report, “CBRE found that capital markets are cautious on buildings that dedicate more than 15% of their space to flex.”
 As demand for shorter and more flexible space arrangements rises, lenders will need to reexamine and amend how they perceive and value office loans for short-term leases.

 In terms of valuations, lease length has traditionally been an essential consideration for valuers, with longer lease agreements perceived as more favorable, contributing to an asset’s value.
 Shorter lease arrangements should not be the determining factor that dictates a lower evaluation.
 For example, in many cases, shorter leases and flexible space arrangements come with ancillary services that generate additional income for landlords & operators.